×

 If you are thinking about moving to Kampot, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Kampot can vary greatly depending on the type and location of the property.
 For a one-bedroom apartment in the city center, the monthly rent can be quite affordable.
 However, for larger properties or those located in more desirable areas, the cost can be significantly higher.
 It's also possible to purchase property in Kampot, with prices again varying widely based on factors such as size, location, and the condition of the property.
-Overall, compared to many Western countries, the cost of housing in Kampot is generally considered to be relatively low," commented one expat who made the move to Kampot.
+Overall, compared to many Western countries, the cost of housing in Kampot is generally considered to be relatively low," said one expat who made the move to Kampot.

 Should I buy or rent a home in Kampot?